bergesinstitute/graf-method/book-3-unit-5.md

 9. Do you (form., pl.) prefer tea or coffee?
 10. I do not understand James.
 11. Ana usually leaves her office at 7 PM.
-12. Every day I see that dog in the park.
-13. The students lie to the teacher all the time.
+12. The students lie to the teacher all the time.
-14. I always find beautiful things in that store.
+13. I always find beautiful things in that store.
-15. On Sundays, we always have lunch at the same restaurant.
+14. On Sundays, we always have lunch at the same restaurant.
-16. Our mother preferred to stay (at) home.
+15. Our mother prefers to stay (at) home.
-17. You lost your jacket on Sunday.
+16. You lost your jacket on Sunday.
-18. I think (that) you have to study more.
+17. I think (that) you have to study more.
-19. I always have fun on Saturday nights.
+18. I always have fun on Saturday nights.

 ## 2. Write a short essay